Hi! Welcome to Filter Feeder, a newsletter about connecting deeper with your local nature and community.

 • Automatic access to all installments of a natural list, aka an illustrated mini-series released here on Filter Feeder that, through a personal lens, explores the most surprising and delightful things to know about the immense expanse that is native plants, animals, and fungi of California.
 This series was inspired by the common tradition of naturalists keeping “life lists” that document the species they’ve seen throughout their lifetimes, and it’ll run as long as it takes to get through every California native species (which is to say, buckle in, because there are over 6,500 plants alone).

-• Opt-in access to the Filter Feeder Zine Club, in which you’ll receive a physical copy of a new, original mini-zine (containing something wonderful or important-to-know about nature, community, and/or how humans interface with both) in your mailbox in the middle of every month.
-Y’know, right when the month is beginning to feel like it’s both never-ending and disappearing unimaginably fast.
+• Access to a digital copy of a new, original zine each quarter (containing something wonderful or important-to-know about nature, community, and/or how humans interface with both).
+You’ll also get opt-in access to the Filter Feeder Mail Club, in which you’ll receive a physical copy that mini-zine in your mailbox every month.
 You can expect more info on the logistics of how that physical mail delivery will happen safely and securely to be delivered to your email inbox if you become a paid subscriber.

 Subscribe to Filter Feeder